-Cultural Affairs Commissioner of New York since spring 2014.
-Prior to his appointment, Tom was the president and executive director of the Queens Museum for 14 years, and the deputy director of P.S.1 Contemporary Art Center during its merger with The Museum of Modern Art.
+Tom Finkelpearl is Cultural Affairs Commissioner of New York, a position he has held since spring 2014.
+Prior to his appointment, Tom was the President and Executive Director of the Queens Museum for 14 years, and the Deputy Director of P.S.1 Contemporary Art Center during its merger with The Museum of Modern Art.
 Most recently, he authored What We Made: Conversations on Art and Social Cooperation.

 David van der Leer is Executive Director at Van Alen Institute, a New York–based independent nonprofit that researches and shapes discussions about how design influences the public realm.
 Previously an associate curator of architecture and urban studies at the Solomon R. Guggenheim Museum, he was the co-curator of the mobile BMW Guggenheim Lab.
 In 2012, David co-curated the American Pavilion of the Venice Architecture Biennale.